Rockets vs. Mavericks: How to Watch, Lineups, Injury Report, More - NewsBreak

 Rockets vs. Mavericks: How to Watch, Lineups, Injury Report, More

-The Houston Rockets will end their seven-game homestand Friday night against the Dallas Mavericks.
+The Houston Rockets will close their three-game road-trip Thursday night against Luka Doncic and the Mavericks.

-HOUSTON — The Houston Rockets (9-22) will end their seven-game homestand Friday night against the Dallas Mavericks (16-16) inside the Toyota Center.
-A win against Dallas would end Houston's four-game losing streak.
+HOUSTON — After falling to the Boston Celtics , the Houston Rockets (10-24) will conclude their three-game road trip Thursday night against the Dallas Mavericks (19-16) inside American Airlines Center.

-The Rockets won their previous contest against the Mavericks in a 101-92 road victory in November.
-But coach Stephen Silas believes that there isn't too much the Rockets could take from their early season victory, given that Luka Doncic was out due to injury.
+The Rockets sustained a 112-106 home loss to the Mavericks on Friday.
+Luka Doncic recorded a game-high 50 points in the win.
+Four days later, he became the first player since James Harden to record a 60-point triple-double.

-"They will have the same shooting on the floor, but it is a different game when Luka is out there," Silas said.
-"He handles [the ball] so much, it makes it difficult to compare the two games.
-Luka is just different."
+The perennial MVP candidate led Dallas to a 126-121 overtime victory against the New York Knicks with 60 points, 21 rebounds and 10 assists.
+Following his historic performance, Doncic is averaging 33.6 points, 8.8 assists and 8.7 rebounds.

 Rockets vs. Mavericks Broadcast Information